tobiasstrebitzer/proxygen/README.md

 }
 ```

-Make sure to create hosts file entries for the domains you have specified:
+Make sure to create hosts file entries for the hosts you have specified:
 ```
 127.0.0.1 www.sample.dev
 ```